 2. Although not everyone will appreciate an artistic foray, more and more visitors to Williamsburg spend time in its two museums; the Abby Aldrich Rockefeller Folk Art Museum and the DeWitt Wallace Museum of Decorative Arts.

 3. Take a self-guided walking tour of William and Mary College.
 Be respectful to the students and activities there.
 It's the second oldest college in the USA.

 4. Check into the second most important historic event in Williamsburg by visiting the Battle of Williamsburg battlefield.
-Right now, there's no coordinated site, with some of it part of Colonial Parkway, owned by the National Park Service, other owned by Anheuser Busch, and sixty-nine acres owned by the Civil War Trust.
+Right now, there's no coordinated site, with some of it part of Colonial Parkway, owned by the National Park Service, other owned by Anheuser Busch, and sixty-nine acres, with more on the way, owned by the Civil War Trust and others.
 There are interpretive signs at the site of Fort McGruder on Penniman Road, east of Williamsburg.